rvantonder/bap-usage-patterns/README.md

 # Bap Usage Patterns

-You can substitute the following patterns in `driver.ml` and run it with `run-on-example.sh` (after installing bap).
+All of the following examples can be run with:

+`./run-on-example [file-name]`

+For example:

+`./run-on-example ex1-1.ml`

 ## 1. Graphs and Dot output